Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

     2. Show countdown until end
     3. Hide countdown
     4. Show turn result box
-    5. Show "Continue" or "New Game" button (Dependin on scores)
+    5. Show "Continue" or "New Game" button (Depending on scores)
     6. Display message “YOUR PAPER…” (then either win/lose/draw etc, & who scores)
     7. (Tick or Cross or Eyes gifs should also display depending on turn outcome).
     8. Score area numbers update correctly depending on turn outcome.